 Forgotten years ago.

-In the sixth stanza the speaker recalls the same room but under much different circumstances.
+In the sixth stanza of ‘The House of Ghosts’, the speaker recalls the same room but under many different circumstances.
 She sees herself there “Forgotten years ago,” watching as the faces of her parents “smiled” in the “firelight.”
 They were so alive then, enjoying “some old gracious merriment.”

 It is clear from her description of her family members that she remembers them as being good, genial people.
 This raises the question of why she is having this memory.
 Why did she leave home and what made her change so dramatically?